darealshinji/vapoursynth-plugins/plugins/vaguedenoiser/README.md

     vd.VagueDenoiser(clip clip[, float threshold=2.0, int method=2, int nsteps=6, float percent=85.0, int[] planes])

+* clip: Clip to process.
+Any planar format with either integer sample type of 8-16 bit depth or float sample type of 32 bit depth is supported.

 * threshold: Filtering strength.
 The higher, the more filtered the clip will be.
 Hard thresholding can use a higher threshold than Soft thresholding before the clip looks overfiltered.

 * method: The filtering method the filter will use.